-During FY21, the Policy Committee continued to expand its knowledge of procurement and contracting.
-As originally written, the recommendation sought to ensure that sufficient services such as tutors were procured so that they would be available to consumers and to prevent delays in service.
-As the committee worked on the recommendation, it became clear that we did not know enough about the subject to offer meaningful feedback to MRC.
-Consequently, the committee refocused its activities on learning about procurement so that it eventually could provide concrete recommendations.
-When working on this issue in FY20, the Committee committed to ensuring that that it evaluates whether vendors with whom MRC contracts adequately represent the diverse communities that MRC serves.
+During FY21 the Policy Committee continued to expand its knowledge of procurement and contracting.
+This recommendation was a carryover recommendation from the previous two years.
+As originally written, the recommendation sought to ensure that sufficient services such as tutors were procured so that they would be available to consumers and there would not be delays in service.
+As the committee attempted to work on the recommendation, it became clear that members did not know enough about the subject to offer meaningful feedback to MRC.
+Consequently, the committee refocused its activities on learning about procurement so that it would eventually get to a place where it can provide concrete recommendations.

+In FY20 the Committee committed to ensuring that when working on this issue that it evaluates whether vendors with whom MRC contracts adequately represent the communities that they serve, particularly communities of color.

-Throughout FY21, the Committee met with various MRC staff to learn about procurement and contracting processes and the various barriers that exist to purchasing services when there is no contract.
-With this baseline knowledge, the Committee began discussing how it could take actions on the recommendation.
+Throughout FY21 the committee met with various MRC staff to learn about procurement and contracting processes and the various barriers that exist to purchasing services when there is no contract.
+With its baseline knowledge of the process, the committee began discussing how it could take actions on the recommendation.
 A plan was not conceived during FY21; however, the committee has identified areas of interest.

-Among these were ensuring that CIES vendors represent the linguistic and cultural needs of consumers; that an alternative process be available when a consumer needs a service and there is no vendor on contract; and that MRC continues to pursue additional vendors to increase choices.
-The recommendation is ongoing and in
+These include ensuring that CIES vendors represent the linguistic and cultural needs of consumers. that there be an alternative process available when a consumer needs a service and there is no vendor on contract, and that MRC continues to pursue additional vendors so that there is more choice, among others.
+Since the recommendation is ongoing, in FY22 the committee plans to shift its focus from learning about procurement to determining a set of action steps that it can take to address the goal of ensuring that there are sufficient vendors to meet the wide range of services needed by consumers and in consideration of the cultural and linguistic needs of diverse populations.